Kevinoh47/lab-12/README.md

 ###### API Requirements
 * Create a new `Model` class/interface to serve as the base for all models
 * Convert the Category and Product interfaces to extend from the Model class
-* Link the category and product monglo models, with the products being virtually populated into the categories
+* Link the category and product mongo models, with the products being virtually populated into the categories
 * Add a validate hook to both models and return an error if the model fails a validation rule
 * Add a pre-save hook to both models to convert some element of the data (or to add content to a field) based on some condition.
   * Use your imagination, but make a few logical decisions for your store